-A poorly organized factory layout and workspace could be costing your business a lot of money.
-Do you know how much time your employees waste moving back and forth searching for tools, how often aging equipment breaks down, and if workers are satisfied with the current workflow?
+A poorly organized factory layout and workspace could be costing your business a lot of money, especially in this increasingly optimized world.
+Businesses should know how much time your employees waste moving back and forth searching for tools, how often aging equipment breaks down, and other key indicators such as if workers are satisfied with the current workflow.

 If you are interested in adopting or changing new processes and increasing productivity in your business, make sure it is part of a long-term goal rather than a “quick fix.”